 Grill and Stir-Fry Skinny Eggplant

 Choose eggplant that is firm and free from blemishes or soft spots.
-Wash it well in cool water, and dry completely.
-Slice off the stem end,and cut the eggplant into ¼-inch-thick slices, on a slight diagonal.
+Store your eggplant unwashed and uncut until ready to use, as recommended by Illinois Extension.
+Wash it well in cool water and dry completely.
+Slice off the stem end,and cut the eggplant into 1/4-inch-thick slices on a slight diagonal.

-Brush the slices with sesame oil, and grill for 2 minutes per side, or until grill marks appear.
+Brush the slices with sesame oil and grill for two minutes per side, or until grill marks appear.

 Whisk together ingredients for a stir-fry sauce, like soy sauce, rice wine, rice wine vinegar, sugar and cornstarch, in a small bowl.